Several political parties dodge questions on how they plan to improve health in Gauteng

 What is at stake in South Africa’s provincial elections when it comes to healthcare?
 Ufrieda Ho put questions to five political parties about their plans to get better healthcare services in Gauteng after the polls.
 Only two parties responded.

-Over the past two decades, Gauteng Health has often made the headlines for the wrong reasons.
-The province’s health department has been the subject of Special Investigating Unit investigations and damning findings from South Africa’s health ombud.
+Over the past two decades, the Gauteng health department has often made the headlines for the wrong reasons.
+It has been the subject of Special Investigating Unit investigations and damning findings from South Africa’s health ombud.

 Lowlights range from the Life Esidimeni tragedy in which 144 mental healthcare patients lost their lives in 2016, damning SIU findings against former health MEC Brian Hlongwa relating to alleged corruption worth R1.2bn in 2008, a devastating fire at Charlotte Maxeke Hospital in April 2021 and a tardy recovery from the fire, massive alleged corruption relating to the procurement of personal protective equipment during the height of theCovid-19 pandemic, and alleged corruption at Tembisa Hospital of over R1bn and the assassination of Babita Deokaran — the official who blew the whistle on the alleged corruption — in August 2021.